How Long Do Chicks Need a Heat Lamp?

 Chicks living in garages or barns that sometimes drop to 60 °F need additional heat up to week six or when they get fully feathered.
 You can consult an expert or a proven heat table when unsure if your feathered pet friends require heat lamps or not.

-The good thing is that you can tell if your birds are too hot or hot by how they behave.
+The good thing is that you can tell if your birds are too hot or cold by how they behave.
 For instance, huddling together can indicate that the coop is too chilly.

 On the other hand, birds sleeping far away from a heat source point out extra warmth.
 Sometimes, this can be normal when the chicks feel like cooling down.
 Another warning sign is excess panting while spreading their wings out.